jnigrelli/cornserve/docs/architecture/eric_and_geri.md

-# Eric: Multimodal Data Embedding Server
+# Eric and Geri: Multimodal Task Executors

-> **Mosharaf**: Hey, what is this "Eric" thing in the architecture diagram?
+> **Mosharaf**: Hey what is this "Eric" thing in the architecture diagram?
-  **Jae-Won**: Oh, uh no, it says "Enc."
+  **Jae-Won**: Oh.
+Uh, no. It says "Enc."
 For Encoder.
   **Mosharaf**: Oh.
   **Jae-Won**: Now it's Eric.

+## Eric: Multimodal Data Embedding Server

 Package: `cornserve.task_executors.eric`